rafimps18/eats-good/README.md

-# Recipe App
+# Eat's Good

-A React-based recipe application that allows users to browse and view detailed recipe information with an integrated chatbot for assistance.
+A recipe viewing website that allows users to browse and view detailed recipe information with an integrated chatbot for personalized assistance.

 ## Features